postgrespro/postgres_cluster/contrib/mmts/doc/administration.md

     host replication all node3 trust
     ```

-1. Start PostgreSQL:
+4. Start PostgreSQL:

     ```
     pg_ctl -D ./datadir -l ./pg.log start
     ```

-1. When PostgreSQL is started on all nodes, connect to any node and create the `multimaster` extension:
+When PostgreSQL is started on all nodes, connect to any node and create the `multimaster` extension:
     ```
     psql -h node1
     > CREATE EXTENSION multimaster;
     ```
+    The `CREATE EXTENSION` query is replicated to all the cluster nodes.

 To ensure that `multimaster` is enabled, check the ```mtm.get_cluster_state()``` view:
 ```